-- Put on a Bus: According to the Butcher, Gage went on an "extended vacation" starting in 2015.
+- The Bus Came Back: According to the Butcher, Gage went on an "extended vacation" starting in 2015.
 As such, she took over as the group's weapon supplier for three DLC packs.
-He eventually came back, revealing that extended vacation was to Japan, and he came with Japanese-themed weapons in the Gage Ninja Pack DLC.
+Fans assumed that Gage's actor moved on after being wrapped up with their work on CW shows.
+However it was revealed she wasn't lying, and that the extended vacation was to Japan, and he came with Japanese-themed weapons in the Gage Ninja Pack DLC.

 - Reformed Criminal: In the True Ending, he eventually partners with Chains and enters the film industry, helping to revitalize practical effects and stuntwork in films.

 Recently returned from a long stay in prison, Vladislav "Vlad" Kozak seeks to reclaim many of his old holdings - and wants revenge on the man who framed him.
 To do this, he's taking back his gangland stranglehold on DC, starting with his protection racket.
 Vlad also runs a bakery in town, which serves as a front to his more illegal means of business.